Create application groups

 Guidance and considerations

-Citrix recommends that your Delivery Groups be upgraded to the current version.
+Citrix recommends upgrading your delivery groups to the current version.
 This requires:

 When application session sharing is enabled, all applications launch in the same application session.
 This saves the costs associated with launching additional application sessions, and allows the use of application features that involve the clipboard, such as copy-paste operations.
 However, in some situations you may wish to turn off session sharing.